-- We strongly advise you to reconsider your need to travel to Lebanon at this time because of the unpredictable security situation as a result of ongoing political and sectarian tensions.
+- We strongly advise you to reconsider your need to travel to Lebanon at this time because of the unpredictable security situation as a result of the conflict in neighbouring Syria and ongoing political and sectarian tensions.
 The situation could deteriorate without warning.
 If you do decide to travel to Lebanon, you should exercise extreme caution.
-Pay close attention to your personal security and monitor the media and other local information sources about possible new safety or security risks and political developments.
+Pay close attention to your personal security and monitor the media and other local information sources for new security risks and political developments.

-- Terrorist attacks are likely and could occur at any time throughout Lebanon.
+- Terrorist attacks could occur at any time throughout Lebanon.
 Security services remain on a high state of alert following a recent increase in terrorist attacks.
-International hotels, embassies, fast-food outlets, restaurants and other commercial and public places, including western-style shopping centres and grocery chain stores, are possible targets.

-- There has been an increase in attacks since late 2013, including multiple bombings in the southern suburbs of Beirut in January and February 2014 which killed at least 17 people, a car bomb assassination in downtown Beirut in December 2013, which killed eight people, and an explosion outside the Iranian embassy in November 2013, which killed 23 people.
+- There has been an increase in attacks since late 2013, including multiple bombings in the southern suburbs of Beirut in 2014, a car bomb assassination in downtown Beirut in December 2013, and an explosion outside the Iranian embassy in November 2013.
+Bystanders were killed in these attacks.

 - We strongly advise Australians not to travel to the southern suburbs of Beirut (including Dahiyeh) at the present time due to the possibility of rocket attacks and car bombs.
 The southern suburbs are defined as the area south of the Camille Chamoun Sports Stadium to the airport and east of the main airport road including the suburbs of Chiyah, Ghobeire, Haret Hreik, Bir el Abed, Borj el Barajne, Mraije, Roueiss, Lailake, Hay el Sellom and Tahouitit el Ghadir; also west of the airport road, defined as the area west of the airport highway to the coast, south from Adnon El Hakim Road to Abbas El Mousawi Road.